inivekin/abosa/abosa.typ

 between your posturing as feist.
-I too would bark at empty void when I'd nae ken whose hurting me, there isnae guide fae paranoid but I can keep you company.
+I too would bark at empty void when I'd nae ken whose hurting me,
+I hannae guide fae paranoid
+but I can keep you company.
-The trailing sleet am glad tae shed unveils feat o selfless plead,
-We fledgling fleet hae nae yet said our last o which you still hae need.
+The trailing sleet am glad tae shed wi flailing feats o selfish plead, we fledgling fleet hae nae yet said our last o which we still hae need.
-But dumb-struck, submerged in the deep expanse which laps at heaped collapse, you yearn tae dampen cracks that creep an threaten widening o gaps.
+But casting doon, submerged in deep expanse which laps at heaped collapse, you yearn tae dampen cracks that creep an threaten widening o gaps.